 Panasonic GX8 versus Panasonic G85

 The Panasonic Lumix DMC-GX8 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2015 and September 2016.
 Both the GX8 and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GX8 has a resolution of 20.2 megapixel, whereas the G85 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GX8 and the Panasonic G85 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents the basis or 100 percent across all the size and weight measures).